In this post you will learn

 I run a 10 km race in the 90th percentile

-It’s helpful in that it tells me you’re a great runner but doesn’t tell me the ‘measurement’, which in this case is the time.
+It’s helpful in that it tells me you’re better than most but doesn’t tell me the ‘measurement’, which in this case is the time.
 The ‘time’ is equivalent to the raw score.

 Why have ‘two’ scores